Meliana322/Virginie_Mauger_12_092022/README.md

 -   Fork the repository
 -   Clone the repository
+-   `Npm install` command will allow you to install the dependencies.
 -   `Npm build` command will allow you to retrieve the HTML, CSS, Javascript files needed to deploy the application.

 ### Start the Mock Server